Concordium/concordium.github.io/source/mainnet/smart-contracts/general/develop-contracts.rst

     let contract_balance = host.contract_balance(address)?;

-Assuming the contract exists, this will return the current amount hold by the contract.
+Assuming the contract exists, this returns the current amount held by the contract.
-Any amount transferred or received during the same transaction uptil the point of querying are be reflected in the balance.
+Any amount transferred or received during the same transaction until the point of querying is reflected in the balance.

 .. note::